ZappyMonster/Colorant/README.md

 [![Discord Banner 2][discord-banner]][discord-link]

+I would like to express my sincere appreciation and give due credit to the program Firepro, which served as a significant inspiration for the development of my Project Colorant.
+Furthermore, I would like to clarify that the Arduino sketches incorporated within this project were not coded by me.

 ## Contributing

 Contributions are welcome from the community, and if you have any suggestions or encounter any issues, please do not hesitate to open an [issue](https://github.com/hafyzwithawhy/Colorant/issues) in the repository and provide as much detail as possible.
 Additionally, if you find this project helpful or interesting, please give it a ⭐.